epruesse/ARB/arb_README.txt

         * all versions are 64bit versions
           (if you really need a 32bit version, see http://download.arb-home.de/release/arb_5.5/)

-        * all versions are compile without OPENGL
+        * all versions are compiled without OPENGL
           (if you rely on OPENGL features, either stick with arb_5.5 or compile arb from source)

         * OSX version is available as arb-*.osx.tgz and via MacPorts (see arb_OS_X_MacPorts.txt included inside arb-*.osx.tgz)

+        * debian users should either use the arb package in 'non-free' or install one of the centos versions (see also arb_INSTALL.txt)

 Install/Update ARB